insaneinside/proxy-rmi/README.md

   * `ObjectNode` contains most of the object-proxy logic, and may be useful as a base for custom classes.
-To relieve the developer of the burden of reference-management, it manages a table of remotely-held proxy objects for local objects, and makes use of object finalizers on locally-held proxies to release remote objects.
+To relieve the developer of the burden of reference management, it manages a table of remotely-held proxy objects for local objects, and makes use of object finalizers on locally-held proxies to release remote objects.